fomalhaut88/pcsv/README.md

 # pcsv

-A simple utility working with CSV-files in terminal.
-The advantage is that very big CSV-files can be processed without consuming a lot of RAM, because the utility gets data line by line through `stdin`.
+A minimalistic utility to work with heavy CSV-files in terminal.
+It takes data from `stdin` and outputs the result into `stdout`.
+It does not consume a lot of RAM because it does not need to keep whole CVS file in memory.
+Below there are some example of how it can be used.

 ## Tutorial